lorepas/k-means-hadoop-spark/README.md

 *Our stop condition is that the difference between all the centroids belonging to two successive iterations is below to 0.1.*

+## NOTE
+The code is running in VM provided by our institute.